DannyGilligan/2023-womens-world-cup-quiz/README.md

 <tr>
 <td>
 I encountered issues with displaying the bottom container that holds the VAR Assist and Shoot Buttons, along with the Goals Scored tracker.
-Initially I thought that using display: flex, and using 'space-between' would automatically position these items evenly, with the shoot button in the centre.
+Initially I thought that using display: flex, and using 'space-between' would automatically position these items evenly, with the shoot button in the centre.<br><br>
 </td>
 <td rowspan="4">
 :heavy_check_mark: